onzra/cassandra_backup_service/README.md

 wish to participate in backups.
 For the purposes of this document we will assume this was placed in `/usr/local/cassandra_backup_service/`

+The status action can be executed on a machine without Cassandra.

 ## Configuration Overview:

 When running the cassandra_backup_service.py tool, you will specify an action, and a